yandakiY/toDoList-Django/README.md

 Main features of the application :

--Task creation: Users can create new task.
+- Task creation: Users can create new task.

--Delete task: Users can delete their task create.
+- Delete task: Users can delete their task create.

--Display tasks deleted : Once a user has deleted a task, this task can be display in "Section Task Deleted".
+- Display tasks deleted : Once a user has deleted a task, this task can be display in "Section Task Deleted".

--Remove definitely each tasks or all tasks.
+- Remove definitely each tasks or all tasks.

--Restore each tasks or all tasks.
+- Restore each tasks or all tasks.
 <!-- View active polls: The application displays only active polls with a publication date prior to the current date. -->

 ## Screenshots